 Admission is based on academic merit and on the proven ability of the applicant to achieve success on their chosen programme of study.
 Every application to Queen Mary is considered on its individual merits with personal statement and reference taken into consideration.

+As a student at QMUL, you will play an active part in your acquisition of skills and knowledge.
 Teaching is by a mixture of formal lectures and small group seminars.
 The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercise and role-play as well as open discussion.
 We take pride in the close and friendly working relationship we have with our students.
-You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at Queen Mary.
+You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at QMUL.

 For every hour spent in classes you will be expected to complete a further 2-3 hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.